May 15, 2026 6 min read Women's Health

 Why a Specialist Instructor Matters

-The difference between generic yoga and postpartum yoga is significant.
-A general yoga instructor may not know about diastasis recti, may cue sit-up based core work, and may not recognise signs that a student is pushing beyond her healing capacity.
+The difference between generic sessions and motherhood fitness is significant.
+A general instructor may not know about diastasis recti, may cue sit-up based core work, and may not recognise signs that a student is pushing beyond her healing capacity.

-Anusha, Zuga's specialist instructor, has specific training in postpartum and women's wellness yoga.
+Anusha, Zuga's specialist instructor, has specific training in postnatal movement and women's wellness.
 She knows which questions to ask before your first session, how to modify every pose for where you are in your recovery, and when to refer you back to your healthcare provider.

 This level of specificity is not available in a general online group classes or a YouTube video.
-It requires a practitioner who understands postpartum physiology and has worked with new mothers consistently.
+It requires a practitioner who understands the physiological changes after birth and has worked with new mothers consistently.

 PCOD and Postpartum — A Note

-For women managing PCOD alongside postpartum recovery — a combination that's more common than most people realise — the approach needs to be even more carefully calibrated.
-PCOD affects hormone regulation, which is already significantly disrupted in the postpartum period.
+For women managing PCOD alongside postnatal recovery — a combination that's more common than most people realise — the approach needs to be even more carefully calibrated.
+PCOD affects hormone regulation, which is already significantly disrupted in the weeks following delivery.
 Anusha works with this specific combination regularly.

 Starting With Zuga

-Zuga's postpartum yoga sessions are conducted online — which is genuinely ideal for new mothers.
+Zuga's recovery sessions are conducted online — which is genuinely ideal for new mothers.
 No travel, no childcare arrangements needed for the session itself, no pressure to be somewhere at a specific time if the baby has other plans.

 Sessions are 1-on-1 personal training with Anusha, built entirely around your recovery stage, your delivery type, and your specific goals.
 You start where you are — not where a generic programme assumes you should be.